pedrosacramento/bezalel/create-the-future-design-contest-2023/README.md

 This folder contains the OpenSCAD and STL files necessary to build a 3x3 matrix of vertical pins.
 The STL files corresponds to the mechanical design of a 3x3 matrix, which demands only 6 servos.
-The electronic parts have been designed to support up to 32 servos.

 ## Version
 2023.06